xinheng1993/project-pet/README.md

 # project-pet
 a web site about pet

-# ng serve
+# some command may be used
-run front-end localhost:4200
+ng serve    run front-end localhost:4200 ng g c component/name   create a <name> component under component folder